Lo! Death has reared himself a throne

 "Why didn't you shoot them?" he spat.
 "They could have killed me, human!"

-Greg rolled his eyes.
+Greg bit his tongue.

-"Because that's how we solve our problems in the twenty-third century," he said.
+"Because that's how we solve our problems in the twenty-third century?" he said.
 "By shooting them?
 Explains the state of this damn city."

 He banged on the back of the van.